Sell smarter, not harder

 Research the market and competition

-Analyze other successful shops in your niche by reviewing their catalog, pricing strategies, and customer feedback.
+Analyze successful shops in your niche by reviewing their catalogs, pricing strategies, and customer feedback.

 Look at what sells well and what their Etsy customers like and dislike.
-Use your findings to spot gaps and figure out how your products fill them.
+Use your findings to spot gaps and determine how your products can fill them.

 Prepare your Etsy shop and products

-After sorting your Etsy business niche and strategy, it’s time to set up your own shop.
+After settling on your Etsy business niche and strategy, it’s time to set up your own shop.

 The process is straightforward – here’s how to start selling on Etsy.